Create Execution-Time Profile for Generated Code

 When the SIL, PIL, or external mode simulation is complete, you can:

-View execution-time metrics through a display window or report.
+View execution-time metrics through a display panel, report, or in the Code view.

 Use the Simulation Data Inspector to view and compare the variation of execution times over a simulation.